Groundwater Protection Program

 Arkansas Groundwater – Quality Network

-The majority of ambient groundwater quality monitoring in Arkansas is conducted by ADEQ and the United States Geological (USGS) Survey Lower Mississippi-Gulf Water Science Center.
-A Web-based tool for retrieving and analyzing ADEQ and USGS groundwater quality data can be accessed at the Arkansas Groundwater-Quality Network.
+The majority of ambient groundwater quality monitoring in Arkansas is conducted by DEQ and the United States Geological (USGS) Survey Lower Mississippi-Gulf Water Science Center.
+A Web-based tool for retrieving and analyzing DEQ and USGS groundwater quality data can be accessed at the Arkansas Groundwater-Quality Network.

-To find groundwater quality monitoring results, use ADEQ’s water quality monitoring data search.
-ADEQ water quality monitoring data includes surface water and groundwater quality monitoring data.
+To find groundwater quality monitoring results, use DEQ’s water quality monitoring data search.
+DEQ water quality monitoring data includes surface water and groundwater quality monitoring data.